 The Global Flagship Report seeks to assess challenges, opportunities and the overall progress made in Financing for Disaster and Climate Resilient Infrastructure implementation across the world and point out the directions for future project activities.
-In doing so, it aims to work collaboratively with an institution that will support and contribute to the work on Chapter 3 - 'Nature-based Solutions for Disaster and Climate Resilient Infrastructure' by means of a Position Paper development.

-The assigned tasks and workflow for the bidder are listed below:
+In doing so, it aims to work collaboratively with an institution that will support and contribute to the work on Chapter 5 - 'Financing for Disaster and Climate Resilient Infrastructure' by means of a Position Paper development on the theme - "Financing for disaster and climate resilient infrastructure for a net-zero economic transition" and by contributing to the Chapter development.
+The assigned tasks and workflow for the Bidder are listed below: